ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

 As you can see, the code only depends on CN-Infra infrastructure (plugin definition) and external GRPC dependency.
-Later it will consume some VPP-Agent API proto-definitions so it will be dependent at actual VPP-Agent code.
+Later it will consume some vpp-agent API proto-definitions so it will be dependent on actual vpp-agent code.

-The plugin is ready to use, with the GRPC client ready.
-However, is still needs to be [wired as the application](#wiring).
-See also the [testing](#testing) section in order to learn how to use client to manage the configuration or notifications.
+The plugin is ready to use with the GRPC good to go.
+However, is still needs to be [wired to the application](#wiring).

+You can also checkout the [testing](#testing) section to learn how to use a client to manage the configuration or notifications.

 ### Application wiring

-In this part we use CN-Infra to create a running application from our GRPC plugin and connect it to the server.
+In this part we use cn-infra to create a running application from our GRPC plugin and connect it to the server.

 **1. Prepare the plugin adapter for the application** in the `/grpc/plugins/options.go` file.
-It allows to load the plugin in default setup or customize its dependencies:
+It allows us to load the plugin with a default setup or customize its dependencies:
 ```go
 package grpc